Gas station in Kingwood hit again with 5 credit card skimmers

 - If paying at the pump use a pump close to the attendants.
 If the pump seal is broken or doesn't have one DON'T USE IT.
 If the lock looks tampered don't use it.

-- Pay inside at the pump.
+- Pay inside instead of at the pump.

 - Check the credit card machine or ATM for any tampering or any skimming device being added to where you insert your credit card.